Thanks Internet! Canada lost a pretty good tennis player today because of you.

 Marino admits that she was curious about what was being said about her across the web when she searched herself on Google.
 “I’m quite nosy, so I’ll look it up.
 And then I’ll realize I shouldn’t have looked it up.”
 What she came across was more than she could handle, stating, “Things were being written about me, and I’m quite sensitive about that”.

 She said the insults and comments affected her so much that she became even more depressed and her playing suffered.
 Marino was ranked as high as 38 in the world according to the Women’s Tennis Association before she retired.
 She previously retired a year ago for the same reasons.
 Recently she was knocked out in the first round of the Memphis tour by a much lower ranked Alexa Glatch.
-After this match she began to receive comments through Twitter encouraging her to give up and even to kill herself since she was so worthless.
+After this match, she began to receive comments through Twitter encouraging her to give up and even to kill herself since she was so worthless.

 Once her announcement was made, tennis enthusiasts across the web debated over whether she was being cyber bullied or that she simply couldn’t take the heat that comes with being a celebrity.
 Supporters argued that Rebecca was being bullied and that anyone who told her to go and die should be charged with uttering death threats.
-Critics on the other side thinks she brought it upon herself when she opened a twitter account and exposed herself to the potential insults that could come her way.
+Critics on the other side think she brought it upon herself when she opened a twitter account and exposed herself to the potential insults that could come her way.

-Twitter has traditionally been used as platform for airing the internet’s rage.
-Celebrities, athletes, and anyone who thinks they are important have been involved in tweeting wars since Twitter started.
+Twitter has traditionally been used as a platform for airing the internet’s rage.
+Celebrities, athletes, and anyone who thinks they are important to have been involved in tweeting wars since Twitter started.
 For an example of the raging debate about Marino see this forum.
 Tennis Canada had warned Marino about opening up a Twitter account, knowing full well how much hatred could spew out at her should she choose to go that route

 While it’s easy to sympathize with Marino, you have to wonder whether she is the author of her own downward spiral.
 Marino has revealed throughout the years that she suffers from depression.
 As such a person who suffers from a fragile mental state should not expose herself to a world where anything goes, and that world is the internet.

-There are multitudes of stars and athletes who go through the same thing everyday, so Marino is no different here.
+There are multitudes of stars and athletes who go through the same thing every day, so Marino is no different here.
 Just ask Chris Bosh, whose wife was recently outed by the midget rapper Lil’ Wayne for having sexual relations with the rap star.
 Imagine the tweets Bosh is getting right now.

 So the question is does Marino deserve all this treatment and does it constitute cyber bullying when players are verbally criticized over the internet?

 The answer is just as elusive since there are things Marino could do that would immediately stop her problem.
 For one, she could simply focus on her tennis and decide to stay away from Twitter and Google.
 She could grow a thicker skin since she is not the only one that experiences this.
 There are many other women’s tennis player that receive insulting remarks and criticism, probably even more so than Marino.
-Jelena Jankovic for example is another tennis player who is constantly criticized for her poor play by gamblers everywhere.
+Jelena Jankovic, for example, is another tennis player who is constantly criticized for her poor play by gamblers everywhere.
 If Marino completely focuses on her tennis and starts to do well, she will find that the internet would be full of praise on her play.

 The ones who tweet negative comments when she loses are simply bitter that they have lost their money by betting on her.
 Internet rage is mostly just that.
 It’s on the internet and stays there.
 Any perceived threats she receives are just angry words from a gambler who wants to vent.
 Any gambler who feels the need to attack whether verbally or physically when they lose just should not be gambling at all.
-However that has not stopped them from releasing their sour grapes upon the internet.
+However, that has not stopped them from releasing their sour grapes upon the internet.
 Just to prove that it’s not just Rebecca Marino who gets this treatment, see this wonderful thread about Andre Iguodala of the Denver Nuggets.

 Women’s tennis is very hard to gamble on because breaks of serve and mental meltdowns are very common.
 A gambler expects things to be consistent.
 When a gambler decides to bet on women’s tennis, it becomes a futile exercise because unpredictability is the hallmark of women’s tennis.
 See our article on how to bet women’s tennis for a summary of this.